By-Laws (15 March 2019)

-The NC is a sub-committee of the Board chaired by the Vice-President and includes a minimum of the Vice-President-Elect and of the Division Chairs.
+The NC is a sub-committee of the Board chaired by the Vice-President and includes a minimum of the Vice-President-Elect, the Division Chairs and the Executive Director.
 The NC is responsible for proposing to the Board at least one candidate for each position to be filled at the next ballot, according to Constitution Article XII.4.

 - Regions Committee (ReC)

 The ReC is chaired by the EAGE Vice-President and comprises the Chairs of the Regional Councils.
 Appointment and tenures are dealt within the Regional Council By-Laws in the Appendices.
 Its purpose is to coordinate EAGE activities across the regions and to bring the interests of regional members to the Board.

 The IORC operates autonomously under its Chair who may also be a member of the TPC, co-opted by mutual consent between the Chairs and the EAGE TPO.

 The IORC is responsible for the Technical Programme of the Improved Oil Recovery Symposium which is held biennially.
 The IORC is responsible for the acquisition, evaluation, selection and programming of oral and poster papers.

 The ECMORC operates autonomously under its Chair who may also be a member of the TPC co-opted by mutual consent between the Chair and the EAGE TPO.